broadfootmi/midi-learning/readme.md

 **Choose the number of generations per step and then click Next.**

-Max per step is 20.
+The maximum generations per step is 20.

 Tip: Step a few times in x1 then x20.